nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 Here, the `Square` class has a `getArea()` method.
 The `getArea()` method is automatically added to `Square.prototype` so when `shape.getArea()` is called, the search for the method `getArea()` starts on the `shape` instance and then proceeds to its prototype.
 Because `getArea()` is found on the prototype, the search stops and the proxy is never called.
 That is actually the behavior you want in this situation, as you wouldn't want to incorrectly throw an error when `getArea()` was called.

-Even thought it takes a little bit of extra code to create a class with a proxy in its prototype chain, it may be worth the effort if you need such functionality.
+Even though it takes a little bit of extra code to create a class with a proxy in its prototype chain, it can be worth the effort if you need such functionality.

 ## Summary

-Proxies are wrappers that allow you to intercept and alter low-level operations of the JavaScript engine.
-Prior to ECMAScript 6, there were certain objects (such as arrays) that displayed nonstandard behavior that could not otherwise be replicated in developer code.
-Proxies allow you to define your own nonstandard behavior for several low-level JavaScript operations that allow developers to replicate all of the behavior of built-in JavaScript objects through the use of several traps.
-These traps are called behind the scenes when various operations take place.
+Prior to ECMAScript 6, certain objects (such as arrays) displayed nonstandard behavior that developers couldn't replicate.
+Proxies change that.
+They let you define your own nonstandard behavior for several low-level JavaScript operations, so you can replicate all behaviors of built-in JavaScript objects through proxy traps.
+These traps are called behind the scenes when various operations take place, like a use of the `in` operator.

-A reflection API was also introduced in ECMAScript 6 to allow developers to implement the default behavior for each of the proxy traps.
-Each proxy trap has a corresponding method of the same name on the new `Reflect` object.
+A reflection API was also introduced in ECMAScript 6 to allow developers to implement the default behavior for each proxy trap.
+Each proxy trap has a corresponding method of the same name on the `Reflect` object, another ECMAScript 6 addition.
 Using a combination of proxy traps and reflection API methods, it's possible to filter some operations to behave differently only in certain conditions while defaulting to the built-in behavior.

-Revocable proxies are a special type of proxy that can be effectively disabled by using a revoke function.
-The revoke function terminates all functionality on the proxy, so any attempt interact with its properties throws an error.
+Revocable proxies are a special proxies that can be effectively disabled by using a `revoke()` function.
+The `revoke()` function terminates all functionality on the proxy, so any attempt to interact with the proxy's properties throws an error after `revoke()` is called.
 Revocable proxies are important for application security where third-party developers may need access to certain objects for a specified amount of time.

 While using proxies directly is the most powerful use case, you can also use a proxy as the prototype for another object.
 In that case, you are severely limited in the number of proxy traps you can effectively use.
-Only the `get`, `set`, and `has` proxy traps will ever be called on a proxy when it's used as a prototype and so there are a much smaller set of use cases.
+Only the `get`, `set`, and `has` proxy traps will ever be called on a proxy when it's used as a prototype and so the set of use cases is much smaller.